Changissnz/selfinterest/README.md

 that stem from these kinds of solidities depend on apparent will-lessness to differ in their nature, presumed to be slave.
 When matters are condensed for truth on multi-interpretative matters, it could be argued the truth is still opinion and the condensation an obfuscative dishonesty.
 But the basis remains, an assertion to any preference that does not align.
+Identification processes may be designed with the convenience of singularity: the characteristic of the condensation connects to all matters that produced it and also to the remaining matters that still revolve around it, one attempt to formulate absolutist thinking into words.